LED bulbs can either be dimmable or non-dimmable.

 But can you make it work?
 For example, say you’ve accidentally bought non-dimmable LEDs.
 Is it possible to dim them anyway?

-Simply, you can’t dim non-dimmable LED lights.
-If you use non-dimmable lights in a dimmer circuit, they will either flicker or just run at full brightness.
+It’s impossible to dim non dimmable LED lights with a dimmer switch.
+They’ll either flicker, won’t turn on at all, or just run at full brightness.
 They will likely burn out faster, too.

 - What happens when you try to dim a non-dimmable bulb